Baton Rouge Water Quality Summary

 Is Baton Rouge’s tap water safe to drink?

 Yes, Baton Rouge’s tap water is exceptionally safe to drink.
-The city’s water comes from the protected Southern Hills Aquifer system, providing naturally filtered water that requires minimal treatment.
-This deep groundwater source is largely protected from surface contamination.
+The city’s water comes from the protected Southern Hills Aquifer System, providing naturally filtered water that requires minimal treatment.
+This deep groundwater source is largely protected from surface contamination and has earned an “A” grade from the Louisiana Department of Health.

 Recent testing shows 90th percentile lead levels at only 1.8 ppb, well below EPA action levels of 15 ppb.
 The water consistently meets or exceeds all federal and state drinking water standards.
-Unlike many cities with surface water sources, Baton Rouge’s aquifer water contains minimal disinfection byproducts and other contaminants associated with surface water treatment.
+Unlike many cities with surface water sources, Baton Rouge’s aquifer water contains minimal disinfection byproducts and provides naturally soft, pure water.

 Why does my water sometimes appear reddish or brown?

-Occasional reddish or brown discoloration in Baton Rouge water is typically due to iron sediment, which is common in deep aquifer systems.
+Occasional reddish or brown discoloration in Baton Rouge water is typically due to iron and manganese sediment, which naturally occurs in the aquifer system.
 This is not a health concern but rather an aesthetic issue that may occur:

 1. After water main repairs or hydrant flushing that disturbs sediment in pipes